ournetworks/2019/CONDUCT.md

 ### History

-- Adopted the [Toronto Mesh Code of Conduct](https://tomesh.net/code-of-conduct/) for our January 14, 2017 event
+- adopted the [Toronto Mesh Code of Conduct](https://tomesh.net/code-of-conduct/) for our January 14, 2017 event
-- Adopted by consensus a conference-specific code of conduct on [March 31, 2018](https://github.com/ournetworks/2018/pull/33)
+- adopted by consensus a conference-specific Code of Conduct on [March 31, 2018](https://github.com/ournetworks/2018/pull/33)
-- Revised by consensus how we handle sexual imagery on [August 24, 2019](https://github.com/ournetworks/2019/pull/103)
+- revised by consensus how we handle sexual imagery on [August 24, 2019](https://github.com/ournetworks/2019/pull/103)

 The Code of Conduct language is in our [2019 organizing](./CONDUCT.md) repository and on our website at [ournetworks.ca/code-of-conduct/](https://ournetworks.ca/code-of-conduct).